yuriyost/com.github.yuriyost.yahooweather/README.md

 This weather widget based on [Yahoo!
 Weather Widget](https://github.com/librehat/com.librehat.yahooweather) by Symeon Huang.

-This widget has a similar skin as Yawp widget.
+This resizable widget has a similar skin as Yawp widget.

 This weather widget that makes use of beloved Yahoo!
 Weather data.
 Written in pure QML.